voltpop/vp-website/_blogs/dpkg-history.markdown

 I'm still working on some things but for right now:

 What works:
-    * -s/--show -- show all of the jobs in dpkg.log
+    * --show -- show all of the jobs in dpkg.log
-    * -i/--info -- show information about the specified job
+    * --info -- show detailed information about the specified job

-what still _needs_ work:
+    * --redo -- preform all of the actions in a specified job, again. what still _needs_ work:
-    * -u/--undo -- undo specified job
+    * --undo -- undo specified job
-    - -i/--info -- could be a lot better

 ### Thoughts about dpkg-history